Thursday, April 28, 2016

 The flaw in the design relates to the grain of the poplar wood from a single board.
 The direction of the grain of the poplar in the final two or three inches at the tips of each arched frame is structurally the "weak link", and virtually every end had broken away from every single poplar arched frame section.
 Good fortune had two broken end pieces nailed into place.
 Having these allowed Lary to have one complete set of the two halves intact....although in pieces. with these intact arches, he could then create a wooden pattern to use as he developed the plan to repair the ends of fifty "halves" of arched frames and to rebuild four halves completely.

-An original arched frame half is in need of repair.
+An original arched frame half will need repair.
 PWM

 The "jig" was designed by Lary Shaffer to align each arched half